Subzerowitch/Logistic-Regression/README.md

 **Data Preprocessing**

   Before training the logistic regression model, we perform data preprocessing steps such as handling missing values and encoding categorical variables.
-Scaling or normalization might also be applied depending on the requirements of the model.

 **Logistic Regression Model**